 Whether visitors are seeking a serene walk or snowshoe through the woods, a heart pounding two-hour mountain bike adventure, a 10k trail run, or a pristinely groomed fatbike trail, the Mosquito Creek Trails will be the regions go to MULTI-use trail system.
 The 500-acre project in central Muskegon County is highlighted by the forested valley of Mosquito Creek.
 This collaborative recreation improvement project is spearheaded by Muskegon County and Michigan’s Edge Mountain Biking Association.
 Premier trail professionals have designed sustainable trails for all interest and skill levels of trail users.
-The trail system will include six trails with 3.35 miles of beginner trails, 6.11 miles of intermediate trail, and 1.5 miles of advanced trail.
-We have also proposed a "strider loop".
+The trail system will include six trails with 3.35 miles of beginner trails, 6.11 miles of intermediate trail, and 1.5 miles of advanced trail. a “Gerber Foundation strider loop” will also be constructed.

 The 550-acre project area in central Muskegon County, off Maple Island Road south of the Muskegon River just north of M46/Apple Avenue is highlighted by the forested valley of Mosquito Creek.
 Michigan’s EDGE mountain bike club contracted Dirt Artisans of Covington, KY to develop the design and to flag corridors for mountain bike trail development on the Mosquito Creek Parcel in Muskegon County, Michigan in 2017.
 Read the full report.

 The first phase of our project will give trail users a “taste” of what we are trying to accomplish.
 At approximately three miles in length and three feet in width, the machine built trail flows very well for relatively flat terrain.
 This is a perfect beginner loop that welcomes all abilities (even young children) and will be a phenomenal fat bike loop.
 Completed 11/2018.

 The second portion of phase one includes the parking lot along with signage.
 This is still under construction at this time.